 Search engines spiders will decide whether or not the content of pages should be indexed by the search engine, and determine which links to follow next.

 Sometimes search engine spiders will pick out part of a page to treat a little differently for one reason or another.
 It might extract specific types of information, or look for data in specific formats.
 For instance, Google might find a list on a page, and send information about the list to the data base for Google Sets (no longer available).
 I wrote about some of the details in a post about the Google Sets patent.

-Instead of looking for lists, what if Google focused upon taking information from tables that contain meaningful data (as opposed to tables that might be used on a web page to control the formatting of part or all of a page)?
+Instead of looking for lists, what if Google focused upon extracting table data that contains meaningful data (as opposed to tables that might be used on a web page to control the formatting of part or all of a page)?

 Why just look at tables of data?
 The answer to that has something to do with the structure of data in tables.

-Because a table is structured like the one below, with labels for each column, a search engine might be able to extract that information with the associated labels, and store it in a database where it could be accessed by searchers later.
+Because a table is structured like the one below, with labels for each column, a search engine may engage in extracting table data with the associated labels and storing it in a database where it could be accessed by searchers later.

 |.edu||US accredited postsecondary institutions||294,000,000|

 When you go from site to site on the World Wide Web, you see a wide range of formats and organization of content and information.

 Many of the pages that you find on the web could be considered to consist of unstructured data, information that isn’t strictly tables of labels and values for those labels.
 But many web pages also contain tables that do contain structured data, which is much more organized.
 It might be interesting if those tables could be removed from web pages, and placed into an index where the data within them might be compared.